Hauf3n/MuZero-PyTorch/README.md

  Implementation of MuZero | CartPole <br><br>

  MuZero + naive-tree-search (instead of MCTS) is working.<br>
- Work in progress ...<br>
+ Work in progress ...<br><br>
- Current issue: MCTS seems to make problems ... <br>
+ Current issue:<br> MCTS makes problems.
+Value and reward prediction seems to work because of decreasing search values at the end of episodes. <br>

  # Naive tree search results
  Search in the fully expanded tree at depth n the maximum discounted value (+ discounted rewards).<br>